 The school is open to students from all nationalities globally.
 It teaches English, French, and German.
 The school is divided into two establishments; the upper and lower school.
 Its curriculum culminates in the International Baccalaureate.
 Luckily, the school provides language tutoring for kids whose mother tongue is not English.

-It offers classes in English and German-speaking sessions complying with the International Baccalaureate system.
+It offers English and German-speaking classes that comply with the International Baccalaureate system.

 MONDORF-LES-BAINS INTERNATIONAL SCHOOL